NVIDIA/TorchFort/examples/fortran/graph/README.md

 [`train.f90`](train.f90) contains the main program and training/inference loops.
 The simulation is run on an unstructured mesh, defined by the [`nodes.txt`](nodes.txt) and [`connectivity.txt`](connectivity.txt) files.
 The first two columns of the `nodes.txt` file contain the $x$ and $y$ coordinates of the mesh nodes respectively, and the last column contains a node type value, indicating whether the node is on a boundary (`0`) or in the interior (`1`).
-The `connectivity.txt` file contains a list of triplets, defining the triangles within the unstructured mesh.
+The `connectivity.txt` file contains a list of triplets which are indices corresponding to nodes from `nodes.txt`.
+Those triplets define the triangles within the unstructured mesh.

 [`generate_model.py`](generate_model.py) contains a PyTorch script to define a MeshGraphNet-like model.
 Unlike the `simulation` example, this model take multiple input arguments (`edge_idx`, `edge_feats`, and `node_feats`) which requires the use of the `torchfort_train_multiarg` and `torchfort_inference_multiarg` functions to operate.
-The `edge_idx` input is a list of node index pairs defining the bidirectional edges of the mesh.
+The `edge_idx` input is a list of of node index pairs, where the first column corresponds to the sending and the second column to the receiving nodes in the message passing process.
+Since the mesh in our problem is bi-directional, we make sure that the reverse connections are added to the supplied list.
 The `edge_feats` input contains the edge features of the model, which are the difference in the x-coordinates of the edge nodes, difference in the y-coordinates of the edge nodes, and the edge length.
 The `node_feats` input is a list of the node features of the model, which in this case are the values of $u(x,y,t)$ at the mesh nodes.